-- 1. Provide professional caring which is based on knowledge and skills. - 2.
-Pursue shared meaning by communicating effectively with people. - 3. a.
-Recognize the uniqueness of each patient and/or patient situation and respond with appropriate clinical judgement. - b.
-Raise questions about nursing practices to explore alternatives. - c.
-Reflect on own nursing practice. - 4.
-With assistance, monitor own practice, determine learning needs and independently act upon identified learning needs. - 5.
-Develop collaborative partnerships with members of the health care team. - 6.
-Use leadership skills when working with others in the clinical setting. - 7.
-Implement technical skills competently and with increasing confidence.
+- 1. provide professional caring which is based on knowledge and skills. - 2. pursue shared meaning by communicating effectively with people. - 3. develop critical thinking and systemizing skills by: - recognizing the uniqueness of each patient and/or patient situation and responding with appropriate clinical judgement. - b. raising questions about nursing practices to explore alternatives. - c. reflecting on own nursing practice. - 4. with assistance, monitor own practice, determine learning needs and independently act upon identified learning needs. - 5. develop collaborative partnerships with members of the health care team. - 6. use leadership skills when working with others in the clinical setting. - 7. implement technical skills competently and with increasing confidence.